Road Rage: Man Cuts Other Driver With Large Knife After Crash In Orange County, Police Say

 As the fight progressed, Evans began assaulting the victim with a large knife, inflicting several cuts on him.
 Evans then drove away from the scene, according to authorities.

 He was later pulled over on westbound I-84 in Wawayanda and taken into custody without incident.
-Meanwhile, the victim was taken to Garnet Hospital in Wallkill for non-life-threatening injuries.
+Meanwhile, the victim was taken to Garnet Health Medical Center in Wallkill for non-life-threatening injuries.

 Evans was charged with: